parryg666-rgb/Insertion_sort/README.md

-# Insertion_sort
-A C program that demonstrates Insertion Sort and Selection Sort algorithms using a menu-driven approach.
-The program accepts user input, sorts the array in ascending order, and displays the array after each iteration to help beginners understand the step-by-step working of both sorting techniques.
+# Sorting Algorithms in C

+This project implements two basic sorting algorithms in C:

+- Insertion Sort
+- Selection Sort

+## Features
+- Menu-driven program
+- Accepts array input from the user
+- Displays the original array
+- Shows the array after each iteration of the selected sorting algorithm
+- Prints the final sorted array

+## Concepts Used
+- Arrays
+- Functions
+- Loops
+- Conditional Statements
+- Insertion Sort
+- Selection Sort

+## Language
+- C

+## Purpose
+This project was created to understand and visualize the step-by-step execution of Insertion Sort and Selection Sort, making it suitable for beginners and college practicals.